 Experimental data from standard JET diagnostics and recommended signals were used in the study.
-Density profiles and electron temperature profiles were taken from the High Resolution Thomson Scattering diagnostics, HRTS, and/or Light Detection And Ranging, LIDAR, measurements [46].
-Electron temperature from ECE radiometer [47] was also included in the analysis.
-Radiated power was measured by the bolometric diagnostics.
+Density profiles and electron temperature profiles were taken from the High Resolution Thomson Scattering diagnostics, HRTS, and/or LIght Detection And Ranging, LIDAR, measurements [41].
+Electron temperature from ECE radiometer [42] was also included in the analysis.
+Radiated power was measured by the bolometric diagnostics, while Zeff was assessed by means of Bremsstrahlung measurements from visible spectroscopy.
 Neutron production rates were taken from the available neutron yield monitors.